 How compatible is your supply chain with regard to evolving regulations and SLAs?

-The compliance landscape in the supply chain and logistics industry has gotten more dynamic and sophisticated than ever.
-According to Deloitte increased stakeholder expectations, heavy fines resulting from non-compliance with carbon emission regulations, delayed market access due to complex global trade rules, and a multitude of overlapping product integrity requirements are common challenges organizations navigate.
+The compliance landscape in the supply chain and logistics industry has gotten more dynamic and sophisticated.
+According to Deloitte, increased stakeholder expectations, heavy fines resulting from non-compliance with carbon emission regulations, delayed market access due to complex global trade rules, and a multitude of overlapping product integrity requirements are common challenges organizations navigate.

-Not only knowledge about changing regulations, but access to information and the ability to accurately interpret the impact of existing norms is important as well when it comes to achieving high levels of compliance.
+Not only knowledge about changing regulations, but access to information and the ability to accurately interpret the impact of existing norms is important for achieving high levels of compliance.
 Advanced logistics platforms today are empowering global businesses to drastically shrink carbon emissions by reducing fleet volumes and fuel consumption.

 Organizations that have real-time visibility of their logistics operations achieve high-levels of SLA adherence.
 Without adequate visibility businesses under or overestimate route productivity and 3PL performance.
 It also results in inaccurate benchmarking of KPIs like delivery TAT, first-attempt delivery success and failures among others.

 Modern supply chain and logistics platforms are driven by predictive intelligence, real-time visibility, IoT-based tracking, analytics and more that empower businesses to gain a holistic picture of their operations and quickly address compliance gaps.

 Ensuring delivery accuracy is a key aspect of Supply Chain 4.0.
 For instance, things like providing customers with highly accurate ETAs are a crucial part of providing delightful customer experiences.
 Not only this accurately predicting delays and benchmarking KPIs are equally important.
 Logistics and supply chain tools powered by disruptive technologies like machine learning and predictive intelligence are being leveraged by savvy businesses to create highly accurate operations.